runtimeverification/k/k-distribution/tutorial/1_k/5_types/lesson_6/README.md

     rule <k> T:Type = T':Type => . ...</k>
          <mgu> Theta:Mgu => updateMgu(Theta,T,T') </mgu>

-Like before, an equality will therefore update the `<mgu/>` dell and then it dissolves itself, letting the `<k/>` cell in the corresponding task empty.
+Like before, an equality will therefore update the `<mgu/>` cell and then it dissolves itself, letting the `<k/>` cell in the corresponding task empty.
 Such empty tasks are unnecessary, so they can be erased: